Organic Fair Trade Baby Clothing

 Other certifications brands can commit too to ensure consumers that their garments are free from harsh chemicals are certifications like Oeko-Tex standard 100 who test garments to be free of a list of harmful substances for humans.
 The list of numerous toxic substances is updated yearly.

-When you would purchase a garment with a label certification of Oeko-Tex standards 100, you can be confident that every component of this item is tested for harmful substances for humans health.
+When you purchase a garment with a label certification of Oeko-Tex standards 100, you can be confident that every component of this item is tested for harmful substances for humans’ health.

 How are fair trade and baby clothes related?

-Often high-quality baby clothing brands who are prioritising quality over quantity, value high ethical standards as well and have a transparent production chain for their brand.
+Often high-quality baby clothing brands prioritise quality over quantity, value high ethical standards, and have a transparent production chain for their brand.

 What does a transparent production chain mean?
 It means that they can produce evidence about details of where and how their products are manufactured.
 They know what is going on during manufacturing and they can ensure their products are made ethically.

-They know where their products are made and ensure that the workers making their garments are getting paid a fair and livable wage.
+They know where their products are made and ensure fair wages are paid to the worker, making their garments.
 Also, work conditions have to be safe and healthy.

-It makes me very happy to find some baby brands who prioritise high-quality organic products and ensure high ethical practice across their brand as well.
+It makes me very happy to find some baby brands who prioritise high-quality organic products and ensure high ethical practice across their brand.

-Luckily there are more brands now who start valuing quality and high ethical standards, but there are still significant issues with work ethics in the textile industry.
+Luckily, more brands now start valuing quality and high ethical standards, but there are still significant work ethics issues in the textile industry.

-Let’s hope that more brands will follow in the footsteps of brands maintaining high ethical values across their brand.
+Let’s hope that more brands will follow brands’ footsteps maintaining high ethical values across their brand.